hanabi/hanabi.github.io/Hat_Guessing.md

   * Cathy performs a similar analysis that Bob does, but it is a bit easier for her.
 Instead of having to figure out the actions of two future players (Cathy + Donald), she only has to figure out the action of 1 player (Donald) in order to make her calculation.
   * Cathy plays slot 1.
   * Donald has the easiest time of all.
 He does not have to figure out anyone's action.
 He just has to plug in the values for what the two previous players did in order to determine that he is supposed to play slot 1.

+## Loaded Actions

+* Players can be "loaded" with only one action.
+If someone gives a clue, it only gives actions to players who do not already have an action loaded.
+* For example, on the first turn of a 4-player game:
+  * Alice goes first.
+  * Alice tells Bob to give a clue, Cathy to play slot 1, and Donald to play slot 1.
+  * Bob gives a "1" clue by giving color to the newest card of Cathy.
+  * This "1" clue is ONLY giving an action to Alice, since Bob and Cathy are already loaded.
+  * In this case, Alice does not need to perform any addition or subtraction.
+Since only one action is encoded in the clue, Bob is directly telling Alice to play slot 1.

 <br />